marcospgp/marcospgp.github.io/notes.md

 ### Ducky One 3

-On MacOS, Cmd and Option keys are reversed for this keyboard.
-To fix, go to `System Settings -> Keyboard -> Keyboard Shortcuts... -> Modifier Keys` and switch Command and Option keys with each other.
+Cmd and opt keys are reversed for this keyboard on macOS.
+This can be fixed with "simple modifications" in karabiner elements.

 ## Monitor